Filk47473831/ADDog-v2/README.md

 Active Directory User Management Application

-Built with NodeJS, Javascript and Dogs
+Built with NodeJS and Javascript

 Brought to you by:
 <br>